-The governing board of a participating community college district exempts special part-time students in this program from the fee requirements in Education Code sections 76060.5, 76140, 76223, 76300, 76350, and 79121.
+The governing board of a participating community college district shall exempt special part-time students in this program from the fee requirements in Education Code sections 76060.5, 76140, 76223, 76300, 76350, and 79121.

-The district will not receive a state allowance or apportionment for an instructional activity for which the partnering district has been, or will be, paid an allowance or apportionment.
+The district or County Office of Education will not receive a state allowance or apportionment for an instructional activity for which the partnering district has been, or will be, paid an allowance or apportionment.

 If no school district has received reimbursement for the same instructional activity, the attendance of a high school pupil at a community college as a special part-time or full-time student pursuant to this section is authorized attendance for which the community college may be credited or reimbursed pursuant to Education Code section 48802 or 76002.
+For purposes of calculating classroom-based average daily attendance for classroom based instruction apportionments, at least 80 percent of the instructional time offered by a charter school pursuant to an authorized CCAP partnership agreement shall be at the schoolsite, and the charter school shall require the attendance of a pupil for a minimum of 50 percent of the minimum instructional time required to be offered pursuant to paragraph (1) of subdivision (a) of Section 47612.5, if the pupil is also a special part-time student enrolled in a community college pursuant to this section and the pupil will receive academic credit upon satisfactory completion of enrolled courses.